Manamama/servers_forked/Fork_Updates/Solved/memory_server_debug_resolved.md

-# Memory Server Debugging Plan
+# Memory Server Debugging Plan - RESOLVED

-This plan outlines the steps to debug and resolve the "Unexpected non-whitespace character after JSON" error encountered when interacting with the Memory API.
-It incorporates a refined understanding of the system's architecture and the project's build process.
+This document details the debugging and resolution of the "Unexpected non-whitespace character after JSON" error encountered when interacting with the Memory API.
+The issue has been successfully resolved by ensuring the use of a locally built and explicitly configured `mcp-server-memory` instance, overriding the default `npx` behavior of pulling an older, buggy version from the internet.
+This document incorporates a refined understanding of the system's architecture and the project's build process.

 ## System Architecture (The Forest)